About Belmont School

 Student achievement is reported to families both formally and informally.
-Twenty-five minute, Three Way Goal Setting Conferences are held.
+Twenty-five minute, Learning Conversations are held.
 These involve the student, their family, and the teacher.
 We continue to maintain 100% involvement in this process and have done so since its introduction in 2000.
 At the end of the year a written report summarises individual achievement.
 Student progress and teaching decisions are illustrated through the ongoing development of an individual portfolio.
 The Board of Trustees is kept fully informed of student achievement and curriculum development through the principal’s monthly report.

 Special character features:

 - Classroom programmes targeted towards specific student need and passions and interests.